jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 You might vary the transparency of the layer with satellite imagery beneath to help you with this assessment.
 Hopefully, you'll agree that some ecosystems are mapped quite well with this simple model, but others not so well.
 Why might that be?
 What does this simple model not consider?

-You can come back to improve the model later (by adding additional variables), but before that we will see how we can export this this simple PNV map from GEE and then work with it in QGIS to produce a more professional map to include in reports (also adding info about about actual current vegetation).
+You can come back to improve the model later in section 5 (by adding additional variables), but before that we will see how we can export this simple PNV map from GEE and then work with it in QGIS to produce a more professional map to include in reports (also adding info about actual current vegetation).

 To export from GEE, we run some code in the code editor as before but then we need to go to the *Tasks* tab to run a task.
-This tasks exports the data to your Google Drive from where you download the data locally to use in QGIS.
+This task exports the data to your Google Drive from where you download the data locally to use in QGIS.

- 1.5 **Copy and paste** the next block of code into the GEE Code Editor (at the bottom of all the other code) and **click ‘Run’ in GEE** to run the script.
+ Task 1.5 **Copy and paste** the next block of code into the GEE Code Editor (at the bottom of all the other code) and **click ‘Run’ in GEE** to run the script.

 ```javascript
 // Export the PNV map https://developers.google.com/earth-engine/guides/exporting_images